 I’m not sure when my next book will be out, but I’m working on a new series along with looking to finish others I’ve started, so stay tuned for updates!

-And don’t forget that every weekend a new chapter comes out on my website for my ongoing book, Loving Scotland!
+And don’t forget that I have new chapters comingout on my website for my ongoing book, Loving Scotland!
 You can find the continuing book with all its installments at this page.

 Check out the book’s summary at its page on my website.

 Barnes & Noble Purchase

 Apple Books Purchase